StiviiK/hsro-wt-project/README.md

 To the run the web image you need `docker-compose`:
 - `docker-compose up -d`

+### Known issues
+On the first run of `docker-compose up` the backened sometimes will crash.
+Just `Strg + C` out of the command and run the following command:
+- `docker ps -a`

+You should see a list of all containers.
+There should be an container with the image `stiviik/hsro-wt-project/backend`, get the container name and run the following command and replace `<CONTAINER>` with the name you got:

+- `docker rm <CONTAINRR>`

+If you retry the `docker-compose up` now, everything should run without an container to crash.

 ## Stopping
 Stop the container
 - `docker-compose stop`